The Pub List

 |

 Very large pub and restaurant converted to Lloyds bar in 2005.
 Patio area at front.
 Comfortable seating.
 Great old barn.
-Reasonable selection of real ales, wines and foreign beers.
-Very popular at weekends after 9pm - disco and open 'til 1am. |
+Good selection of real ales, wines and foreign beers.
+Popular at weekends after 9pm - disco and open 'til 1am. |

 7 / 10 |